paladp/cs203-S2019-assessment/assessment.md

   * N = Issue tracker unused
   * I = Issue is raised but it is unclear or already exists
   * A = Issue is unique and has description for when issue occurs
-  * G = Issue is unique, well described, and a possible reason for occurence is mentioned
+  * G = Issue is unique, well described, and a possible reason for occurrence is mentioned
-  * E = Issue is unique, well described, and a possible reason for occurence and solution is mentioned
+  * E = Issue is unique, well described, and a possible reason for occurrence and solution is mentioned
-* Usicommunicates difficultiesng the GitHub flow model
+* Using the GitHub flow model
   * N = GitHub flow model unused or no commits
   * I = Pushed to master or non-descriptive commits
   * A = Pushed to correct repository with descriptive commits